Q45. Between the date classes start and the date classes end, will you be on a co-op / paid work term?

 If you did not file a Canadian Income Tax Return for 2022, enter your total 2022 income from all sources both inside and outside Canada, which includes employment, pension investment, rental, RRSP, foster parent, net professional income, workers’ compensation, employment insurance and disability assistance.
 Convert foreign currency into Canadian dollars.

 Note: Your assessment of financial need, including eligibility for Canada Student Grants, will be based on your 2022 (prior year) income.

 Q51.
 Merit-based scholarships or needs-based bursaries, including provincial government scholarships.

 A scholarship is an award given to a student who has demonstrated high academic standing.
 A bursary is an award given to a student who has demonstrated financial need.
 If you know you will be receiving a scholarship or a needs-based bursary, enter the total amount.
 If you have received a Passport to Education or Provincial Scholarship include these as well.
-If you will be receiving a Nurses Education Bursary, or a Youth Educational Assistance Fund Award, do not include these amounts, as they are exempt from assessment.
+If you will be receiving a Nurses Education Bursary, a Learning for Future Grant, or funding through the Youth Educational Assistance Fund Transition Plan, do not include these amounts, as they are exempt from assessment.